danelh/nouns/info.md

 - [Contact information](#contact-information)

 ## Intro
 This trainer was created mainly to allow the user to practice Latin nouns inflections.
 Each inflection (or mutation as reffered in this Trainer) consists of the noun-root and the tense-inflection.
 The user is given a mutation and is required to inflect it.
-For example for the noun "_amo_" and "_indicative active present 1st plural_", the correct inflection is _amamus_.
+For example for the noun "_mensa_" and "_acc_s_" (accusative singular), the correct inflection is _mensam_.

 The correct answers were taken from Wiktionary.
 In several cases there is more than one attested option for inflection.
 For example, according to Wiktionary for "[_navis_](https://en.wiktionary.org/wiki/navis#Latin)" and "_acc_p_" there are two options: _naves_ and _navis_.
 The Trainer supports both options from the user.